Breast cysts

 Overview

 Breast cysts are fluid-filled sacs inside the breast.
 They are usually noncancerous (benign).
-You may have one or multiple breast cysts.
-A breast cyst often feels like a grape or a water-filled balloon, but sometimes a breast cyst feels firm.
+You may have a single breast cyst or more than one breast cyst.
+You could have breast cysts in one or both breasts.
+A breast cyst often feels like a grape or a water-filled balloon, but sometimes it feels firm.
+The cyst may move slightly when you press it.
+Cysts may sometimes cause the breasts to be tender.

 Symptoms

-- A smooth, easily movable round or oval lump that may have smooth edges — which typically, though not always, indicates it's benign
+- A smooth, easily movable round or oval lump that may have smooth edges.
+Lumps like this typically are not cancer.

 Having breast cysts doesn't increase your risk of breast cancer.
-But having cysts may make it harder to find new breast lumps or other changes that might need evaluation by your doctor.
-Your breasts may feel lumpy and painful when you're menstruating, so it's important to be familiar with how your breasts feel throughout your menstrual cycle so that you'll know if something changes.
+But having cysts may make it harder to find new breast lumps or other changes in your breasts.
+Your breasts may feel lumpy and painful when you have your period, so it's important to be familiar with how your breasts feel throughout your menstrual cycle.
+That way, you'll know if something changes that needs to be checked by your healthcare professional.

 When to see a doctor

-Normal breast tissue often feels lumpy or nodular.
-But if you feel a new breast lump that doesn't go away, gets bigger or persists after one or two menstrual cycles, see your doctor right away.
-Also see your doctor if you have new skin changes on one or both of your breasts.
+Breast tissue often feels lumpy.
+But if you feel a new breast lump that doesn't go away, gets bigger, feels different or stays after one or two menstrual cycles, see your healthcare professional right away.
+Also see your healthcare professional if you have new skin changes on one or both breasts.

 Causes

-- Microcysts may be seen during imaging tests, such as mammography or ultrasound, but are too small to feel.
+- Microcysts are too small to feel but may be seen during imaging tests, such as mammography or ultrasound.

-- Macrocysts are large enough to be felt and can grow to about 1 to 2 inches (2.5 to 5 centimeters) in diameter.
+- Macrocysts are large enough to feel and can grow to about 1 to 2 inches (2.5 to 5 centimeters) across.

 Diagnosis